Janina Scarlet: Education and career

 Scarlet obtained a master's degree in psychology from Brooklyn College.
 In 2010, she acquired a doctorate in behavioral neuroscience from Graduate Center, CUNY.
 She earned a clinical psychology respecialization from Alliant International University and completed her post-doctorate training at Veterans Medical Research Center.

 She treated active duty Marines with PTSD via her work at the Veterans Medical Research Center.
-There, she noticed that many service members identified themselves with superheroes — many stated that they wanted to be Superman but believed that they failed because they developed PTSD.
+There, she noticed that many service members identified themselves with superheroes—many stated that they wanted to be Superman but believed that they failed because they developed PTSD.
 Scarlet once queried a patient whether Superman has vulnerabilities, and he responded Kryptonite; she then inquired whether Kryptonite made Superman any less of a hero, and there was a change of his perspective.
-It was a life-altering moment that made her apprehend the allegory of incorporating superheroes in treating psychological issues and disorders.
+This made her comprehend the allegory of incorporating superheroes in treating psychological issues and disorders.

 Scarlet worked as a research faculty at Alliant International University from 2011 to 2017 and as a psychologist at Sharp Memorial Center from 2013 to 2017.
-She began working as clinical psychologist at the Center for Stress and Anxiety Management in California in 2012 and is currently the lead trauma specialist there.
+She began working as clinical psychologist at the Center for Stress and Anxiety Management in California in 2012 and worked there until 2022.
+Scarlet opened her own clinic, Trauma and PTSD Healing Center in 2022 and still works there now.
 She specializes in treating anxiety, stress, trauma, and PTSD.
 Scarlet has also conducted and published psychological analysis of popular films, TV shows, and books.

 Scarlet is the recipient of the Eleanor Roosevelt Award for Human Rights by the San Diego chapter of the United Nations Association of the United States of America for her work in mental health education.

 Scarlet has been featured as a character in the comic book Seven Days by Gail Simone.

-Scarlet worked as a mental health consultant on the fourth season of the HBO Max animated show Young Justice.
+Scarlet worked as a mental health consultant on the fourth season of the HBO Max animated show Young Justice, and was interviewed for Marvel's MPower.